The Takeaway:

 Before We Get Started

-Our two lists are dominated by just three companies, with Herman Miller claiming three of the five spots in the mesh category, and Steelcase and Serta claiming two each in the upholstered category.
+Our two lists are dominated by just three companies, with Herman Miller claiming three of the five spots in the mesh category and Steelcase and Serta claiming two each in the upholstered category.
 The problem is that the Herman Miller and Steelcase chairs cost significantly more than the others and may be out of reach for many potential buyers.

 We understand that which is why we’ve opted to list the remaining entries in our top ten in each category.
 The rest of the list (those that didn’t make the top five) is dominated by smaller brands that aren’t as well known, but there are some surprisingly good options out there that don’t cost a ton of money.

-Not to worry, we’ll give you the complete scoop on all of them, so you’ll have everything you need to make an informed purchasing decision.
+Don’t worry; we’ll give you the complete scoop on all of them, so you’ll have everything you need to make an informed purchasing decision.
 We feel confident that lurking somewhere in this review, you’ll find your next office chair, and it will be a perfect fit for you!

 Office Chair Upholstery Options

-We’re not going to try and change any minds here.
+We’re not going to try to change any minds here.
 Almost everyone who has ever sat in an office chair has a preference for one type of upholstery over the others.
 Our goal here is to provide a quick overview of the three major upholstery options and the strengths and weaknesses they each bring to the table.
 With that in mind, here’s the short scoop:

 Leather